Frequently Asked Questions

 Don’t be afraid to shop around.
 Ask for a demo of a videographer’s work.
 I always include a highlight demo of many weddings, but I think it’s important to include a demo of an entire wedding as well.
-The reason is that you will get a true idea of what you’re likely to see on your final wedding dvd by viewing an entire wedding demo.
+The reason is that you will get a true idea of what you’re likely to see on your final wedding flashdrive and dvd by viewing an entire wedding demo.

 If you don’t like a videographer’s demo, it’s very unlikely that you will be pleased with his or hers production of your wedding video.
 Be very leery if a wedding videographer cannot supply you with a demo.
 You wouldn’t buy a wedding cake without seeing and trying a bite from a baker or spend hundreds of dollars at your florist without seeing their wedding flowers.

-Let's talk on the phone first and I will be glad to mail you my wedding demo showing my work over the course of a wedding day and examples of gold, silver and broze wedding packages so you can decide which one best fits your budget and needs.
+Let's talk on the phone first and I will be glad to e-mail you my wedding demo showing my work over the course of a wedding day and examples of gold, silver and broze wedding packages so you can decide which one best fits your budget and needs.

 Does equipment make a noticeable difference?

 I use state of the art Sony professional high definition digital cameras.
 High definition digital video cameras give greater clarity in picture quality.
 To use layman’s terms, the quality of my cameras is broadcast quality—meaning that it meets the standards for airing on television stations.
 All images are digitally recorded.
 My video camera was voted by “Videomaker” magazine as best in its class the last two years.
 (Canon XF-605)

 I edit your wedding dvd on Apple Final Cut Pro editing system that is used in many Hollywood feature films.
 It allows me to add beautiful graphics, create stunning titles, and mix music seamlessly.
 Another unique feature is the use of professional quality wireless microphone placed on the groom to enhance the sound quality of the vows.
 I also use a handheld wireless microphone for interviews and karaoke singing at the reception.